 Buyer shall submit to Seller a schedule of energy dispatch hours by 8 a.m. on the day prior to dispatch

-A combined maximum permitted run time for each turbine of 1700 hours per Contract year,
+A combined maximum permitted run time for each turbine of 1700 hours per Contract year.
+(Seller is willing to consider a larger number of hours if this has value to the Buyer).

 Minimum turbine load of 65 MW, or that minimum point at which emissions compliance is attained,